Best of the Bone - grass-fed certified beef bone broth concentrate - highest broths in bioavailable collagen protein!

 Dr. Auer prescribes bone marrow in the form of bone broth to his patients suffering from inflammatory conditions like irritable bowel syndrome, celiac disease, gluten intolerance and leaky gut syndrome.
 He notes that, for people with digestive disorders who may have trouble digesting supplements or other certain foods, bone marrow's collagen can provide nutrition while rebuilding damaged tissues and intestinal lining.
 Marrow's immune-boosting capabilities can also speed up the healing process for people trying to overcome these conditions, he says.

-INGREDIENTS: Beef leg bone extract (cooked broth gelatin), evaporated sea salt.
-No additives, dyes, artificial colours, starches or yeast (as found in most powdered broths.)
+INGREDIENTS: Slow-cooked grass-fed beef leg bone extract, evaporated sea salt.
+No additives, dyes, artificial colours, hormones, starches or yeast (as found in most powdered broths.).
+MPI grass-fed/finished.

 Quality: USA FSIS Approved Facility, HACCP compliant (worldwide safety standards), MSA Certified, USDA certified.